GSA/digitalgov.gov/content/news/2021/08/2021-08-18-key-insights-from-the-white-house-director-of-digital-strategy-robert-flaherty.md

 kicker: Social Media
 title: Key Insights from the White House Director of Digital Strategy, Robert Flaherty
 deck: An inside look at how the White House is thinking about digital strategy.
-summary: "This article highlights unique tips related to digital content, audience reach, video posting, and strategic communication, that were shared by Rob Flaherty, the Director of Digital Strategy at the White House, during the Digital.gov event, Digital Strategy at 1600 Pennsylvania Avenue. "
+summary: "This article highlights unique tips related to digital content, audience reach, video posting, and strategic communication, that were shared by Rob Flaherty, the Director of Digital Strategy at the White House, during the Digital.gov event, Digital Strategy at 1600 Pennsylvania Avenue."
 # See all topics at https://digital.gov/topics
 topics:
   - social-media